Noida: Air

+The Noida International Airport (Jewar Airport) will be India’s largest airport by area upon completion and is slated to start partial operations by 2025-end.
+It is designed as a multi-runway hub and will be a game-changer for NCR's connectivity and economy.

 Bus

 Noida has a bus stand at Morna village in Sector 35.
 There are regular buses to nearby cities like New Delhi, Dehradun, Ghaziabad, Tappal, Khair, Aligarh, Hathras, Bulandshahr, Meerut, Muzaffarnagar, Haridwar and others.
 Uttar Pradesh Parivahan runs local buses in the city.
-However, there are plans to shift the Bus Stand from Morna.
+However, there are plans to shift the bus stand from Morna.

 Education

-Colleges and universities
+Colleges and Universities

-Noida is the location of UPTU and various colleges affiliated with it.
-Noida is also the home to many other institutions, including:
+Noida is the location of Dr. A.P.J.
+Abdul Kalam Technical University and various colleges affiliated with it.
+Noida is also the home to other institutions, including: